nramenta/flow/README.md

     {{ "this will be printed" unless this_evaluates_to_false }}

+Inline if and unless modifiers are available for output tags, break and continue tags, extends tags, parent tags, set tags, and include tags.

 ### Ternary operator `?:`

 You can use the ternary operator if you need branching inside an expression: